Bryan De La Cruz Player Props: Marlins vs. Royals

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .299 with 10 doubles, seven home runs and 17 walks.
+- De La Cruz has 10 doubles, eight home runs and 18 walks while batting .300.

-- Among the qualified hitters in baseball, he ranks 15th in batting average, 53rd in on-base percentage, and 64th in slugging.
+- Among the qualifying hitters, he ranks 15th in batting average, while his on-base percentage ranks 49th and he is 57th in slugging.

-- De La Cruz has an RBI in 16 of 54 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 30.9% of his games this year, De La Cruz has had at least one RBI.
+He's picked up more than one in 12.7% and driven in three or more of his team's runs in three contests.

-- In 35.2% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (11.1%).
+- He has scored a run in 20 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.